 The “Provincia” Palace (Palazzo della Provincia) was built between 1925 and 1928 and designed by architect Giulio Ulisse Arata from Piacenza.
 In the building, the Neo-Romantic style combines with some Byzantine-like elements.

-Concession (students, Disabled Helper), valid also for groups (of at least 15 people): 1€
+Concession (students, accompanying person for disabled people), valid also for groups (of at least 15 people): 1€

 Free admission: children (under 6 years old); journalists; disabled people; RavennAntica Friends, Italian tour guides; group leaders; soldiers; Mibact members.

 Guided tour for groups: 40€